-The PDF or portable document file is an amazing way to store and share the website page.
-These are not-destructible and maintains the shape, size, and font style.
+The PDF or portable document file is a fantastic way to store and share the website page.
+These are non-destructible and maintain shape, size, and font style.

 Within the Safari browser, one can easily save a webpage as a PDF file.
-You can share the PDF file online as an email attachment, or transfer to your other Apple devices using AirDrop.
+You can share the PDF file online as an email attachment or transfer it to your other Apple devices using AirDrop.

-Unlike Chromium browsers like Google Chrome, Microsoft Edge, etc. which are prebuilt with Save as PDF option, the Safari does not have one.
-However, the Safari browser has something known as Markup that works exactly like Save as PDF, but with screen size limitation.
+Unlike other browsers like Chrome, Edge, etc., which are in-built with a Save as PDF option, Safari does not have one.
+However, the Safari browser has a Markup that works precisely like Save as PDF but with screen size limitations.

-You can easily save the website page into PDF file format and store locally on the iPhone or iPad.
+You can easily save the website page in PDF format and store it locally on the iPhone or iPad.
 These PDF files can be used as offline files for reading.
 If one knows how to Markup a PDF on the iPhone, one can easily save iOS Safari as a PDF.

-Here are the steps to save the webpage as PDF file in Safari browser on iPhone or iPad:
+Here are the steps to save the webpage as a PDF:

-- Open the Website URL that you want to save as PDF.
+- Open the Website URL that you want to save as a PDF.

 - Choose the Markup option from the list.